 Biochar is a solid material obtained from the carbonisation of biomass.
 Biochar may be added to soils with the intention to improve soil functions and to reduce emissions from biomass that would otherwise naturally degrade to greenhouse gases.
 Biochar also has appreciable carbon sequestration value.
 These properties are measurable and verifiable in a characterisation scheme, or in a carbon emission offset protocol.

-This 2,000 year-old practice converts agricultural waste into a soil enhancer that can hold carbon, boost food security and discourage deforestation.
+This 2,000 year-old practice converts agricultural waste into a soil enhancer that can hold carbon, boost food security, and increase soil biodiversity, and discourage deforestation.
 The process creates a fine-grained, highly porous charcoal that helps soils retain nutrients and water.

 Biochar is found in soils around the world as a result of vegetation fires and historic soil management practices.
 Intensive study of biochar-rich dark earths in the Amazon (terra preta), has led to a wider appreciation of biochar’s unique properties as a soil enhancer.